thom-brooke/infographics/README.md

 All of this happens in SVG.

 The canvas and charts are expected to be generated programmatically.
-While it is possible to add pre-rendered elements to a canvas, it's probably easier to just create the desired graphic in an SVG editor, like [Inkscape](https://inkscape.org).
+While it is possible to add pre-rendered elements to a canvas, it's probably easier to just create the desired graphic in an SVG editor, like [Inkscape](https://inkscape.org), in the first place.

 ## Installation